NateDawg90/TuneHub/README.md

 - Searching for artists
 - Artist follows allowing users to consolidate music
 - Artist Descriptions
-- Adding tracks to a temporary queue for playback
 - Image views for artists

 ![demo_user's tracks: http://www.tunehub.online/artist/][artist]

 ## Project Design

-TuneHub was designed and built in a week and a half weeks.
+TuneHub was designed and built in a week and a half.

 A [proposal][proposal] was drafted to help provide an implementation timeline during the development process.